uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 This mechanism will be enhanced to consider also the new column with the authentication headers.
 The following changes need to be implemented:
   - Modify method [`_url_with_repo_credentials`](https://github.com/uyuni-project/uyuni/blob/master/backend/satellite_tools/reposync.py#L1785) to also load and return the http authentication headers from table `suseCredentials`
   - Enhance [repository plugins](https://github.com/uyuni-project/uyuni/tree/master/backend/satellite_tools/repo_plugins) to receive http headers
   - Enhance reposync [zypper plugin](https://github.com/uyuni-project/uyuni/blob/master/backend/satellite_tools/spacewalk-extra-http-headers) to receive http header.
-We have two implementation options:
-    - Add http headers to zypper `.repo` file as extra field.
-Verify if the implementation is possible and doesn't impact zypper command.
-    - Write the headers to a temporary file in the same location of zypper `.repo` file
+Header will be written to a temporary file in the same location of zypper `.repo` file.

 Another mechanism for [authentication headers](https://github.com/uyuni-project/uyuni/pull/2136) is already in place which loads headers from a configuration file.
-We should analyze if it can be merged with the new implementation.
+We should cope with this implementation and merger header loaded form both locations.

 # Drawbacks
 [drawbacks]: #drawbacks